xcalibure2/WannaBeTrusted/README.md

 **Explanation:**

-- This function duplicates the token of the specified process PID.
+- This function duplicates the token of the specified process PID;
 - Using OpenProcess to get a handle to the target process;
 - _OpenProcessToken_ is then used to get a handle to the target process's token;
 - _DuplicateTokenEx_ is called to create a duplicate token with the necessary privileges.